 Are newer employees supported and coached to perform at the level of the best employees?
 A positive workplace culture where senior members of staff are on hand with advice and encouragement is key here.

 Are existing employees encouraged to keep developing their skills?
 I used to say “add a line on your resume every year” to people when I reviewed them.
 This can help to ensure people remain outwardly-focused, on what counts – which is developing the skills that your business and your customers need, rather than becoming involved in internally-focused work.

-In my experience, doing intellectually-stimulating work and feeling part of a winning team are far more engaging than any amount of free soda!
+In my experience, doing intellectually-stimulating work and feeling part of a winning team is far more engaging than any amount of free soda!